Supporting Local Administrations

 Qudra supports the regional government in North Iraq in strengthening the Joint Crisis Coordination Centre (JCC) and its governorates’ offices in Erbil, Dohuk and Sulaymaniyah.
 JCC operates as a coordination hub of the region’s crisis response network.
 Qudra’s institutional and human capacity development efforts target essentially the strategic and operational levels in the priority areas of administration, management and leadership.
 This support is also provided to other government entities at the governorate level that work on strengthening resilience and sustainable development.
 This contributes developing sustainable structures and capacities within the local administrations to cope with the short and long-term effects of the current and future crises.

-Qudra, in cooperation with the regional government and strong support from its political partners in North Iraq/KRI, has set up a facility to provide funding and technical support for community-based projects benefiting refugees, IDPs and local population in host communities in order to improve access to and provision of basic services.
+Qudra, in cooperation with the regional government and strong support from its political partners in the Kurdistan Region of Iraq/KRI, has set up a facility to provide funding and technical support for community-based projects benefiting refugees, IDPs and local population in host communities in order to improve access to and provision of basic services.
 This action, guided by community participation and ownership as the essential principles, improves the living conditions of the local and displaced populations residing in host communities.

 Within the scope of Qudra, this module is being implemented by GIZ and Hungarian Interchurch Aid (HIA).